 Aside from the gorgeous packaging, the Eye Roller Ball is a very simple product to use.
-And while the size of the roller will limit its use to your under eyes, I find that the size is perfect for your eyes, there is a lot more freedom as opposed to the smaller end of a jade roller where there is only an up-down, and side-to-side motion.
+And while the size of the roller will limit its use to your under eyes, I find that the size is perfect for your eyes.

 I like to put my eye-roller products in the fridge after cleaning them so that they stay cool.
 I found that the cooled metal lasts longer compared to stone rollers.

 The Hydrating Watermelon Eye Gel really is an absolute moisture booster.
 The moisturizing watermelon does wonders for dehydrated eyes.

 It contains glycerin which acts as an activator that helps the skin retain water and moisture as well as soothe it at the same time.

 The Revolution Skincare Hydrating Watermelon Eye Gel contains 15ml of product.
 It’s a pink coloured gel with a cooling gel texture when applied onto the skin.
 It’s refreshing and glides smoothly on my skin.